 2) To enable Normal Mode, press the [SENSOR ON/OFF] key, then the [OUTPUT] key.
 The unit will respond by saying "OFF" to indicate that Normal Mode is set.
-The Sun \\\\\ or Moon icon will appear on the thermostat LCD.
+The Sun or Moon the thermostat LCD.

 TouchTone Commands:

 Call the Sensaphone.
 When the unit answers, it will begin reciting a status report.
 At any time during the call, press a Touch-Tone.
 The unit will respond with "OK."
 The Sensaphone is now ready to accept Touch-Tone commands.